Ankit-Rattan/Hold_Up/README.md

-# Hold-On
+# Hold-Up
-When you think you have time... so HOLD-ON
+When you think you have time... then Hold it Up
 It will suggest you different activities and tasks according to your preference based on the famous bored API.
 ## Tech Stack :
  React, Express, Axios (Bored API), Tailwind+CSS